berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ## Scheduler
-Scheduler creates desired state of the infra based on the manifest taken from the config received from Context-box.
+Scheduler brings the infrastructure to a desired the state based on the manifest taken from the config received from Context-box.

-Scheduler also monitors health of the current infra and manages any operations based on it, e.g. replacement of broken node, etc. *[work in progress]*
+Scheduler also monitors the health of current infrastructure and manages any operations based on actual health state (e.g. replacement of broken node, etc. *[work in progress]*).

 ### API
 ```
-This service is gRPC client, thus it does not provide any API
+This service is a gRPC client, thus it does not provide any API
 ```

 ### Flow